Difference Between VLOOKUP and HLOOKUP

 HLOOKUP isn’t used very frequently, but it is used when VLOOKUP can’t be used.

-This has a been a guide to the top difference between VLOOKUP and HLOOKUP.
-Here we also discuss the VLOOKUP vs HLOOKUP key differences with Examples, infographics, and comparison table.
+This has been a guide to VLOOKUP vs. HLOOKUP.
+Here we discuss the top difference between VLOOKUP and HLOOKUP along with infographics and comparison table.
 You may also have a look at the following articles –